Research Services and Instruction

 Web: https://dsc.gmu.edu

 The Digital Scholarship Center (DiSC) is the Libraries' most sophisticated response to the interdisciplinary research, teaching, and learning needs of our digital researchers.
 The focus is on supporting scholarly or academic activities conducted or enhanced through the use of data and digital technologies.
-DiSC staff and affiliates deliver digital research services, and the center itself offers a technology-rich environment where discovery, exploration, collaboration, and learning occur.
+DiSC and its affiliates deliver data-focused research services, and the center itself offers a technology-rich environment where discovery, exploration, collaboration, and learning occur.

 Digital Projects Lab